NixOS/nix/doc/manual/source/release-notes/rl-2.33.md

 ## Store path info JSON format changes

-The JSON format for store path info has a new version.
+The JSON format emitted by `nix path-info --json` has been updated to a new version with improved structure.

-`nix path-info --json` now requires a `--json-format` flag to specify the output format version.
+To maintain compatibility, `nix path-info --json` now requires a `--json-format` flag to specify the output format version.
 Using `--json` without `--json-format` is deprecated and will become an error in a future release.
 For now, it defaults to version 1 with a warning, for a smoother migration.